lucaslehnen/tchecode.kvm_qemu/roles/install/README.md

 Install role
 -------------------------------------------------------------------

-This role install libvirt and Qemu, configure a bridge network on your system and enable the default storage pool in `/var/lib/libvirt/images`.
+This role install libvirt and Qemu and default configurations.

-Configure the variables
+No variables are needed

+Example
 -----------------------

-`bridge_network`: The name of the virtual network device that will be created.

 ```yaml
 - hosts: all